mrcagney/kml2geojson/README.rst

 `togeojson <https://github.com/mapbox/togeojson>`_.
 The added features of ``kml2geojson``, are

-- the ability to create several GeoJSON files of FeatureCollections, one for each top-level KML folder
+- the ability to create several GeoJSON files of FeatureCollections, one for each KML folder
-- one JSON file containing the KML top-level styles
+- one JSON file containing the KML styles

 Installation